Not to be outdone by chief rival DraftKings, FanDuel has debuted an NJ online sports betting app of its own, and boy does it impress.

 - Free bets: Place a wager, win a free wager of a specific monetary amount or percentage of the initial bet.

-- Insurance: This promotional vehicle offers players cash back on bets where their team is winning at a certain point in the contest, but goes on to lose.
+- Insurance: This promotional type offers players cash back on bets where their team is winning at a certain point in the contest, but goes on to lose.

 - Profit boosts: FanDuel may give out tokens that gift players a “boost” to their profits on winning wagers.